 Located close to the historic Suwannee River and the Santa Fe River, our area springs are an inviting source of cool, clear water that has attracted people for thousands of years.
 Swimming or snorkeling in the springs is a refreshing activity on a hot day.
 Popular for snorkeling and scuba diving, the headwaters of the springs are also a great spot for swimming.
 The springs run form a sparkling stream that meanders through hardwood wetlands to the Suwannee River.

 Whether you enjoy paddling, fishing, swimming, camping, observing wildlife or just plain relaxing you’ll find it all in the “Springs Capital of the World.”

-Discover Blue Springs, Ellie Ray’s, Ginnie Springs, Hart Springs and Otter Springs.
+Discover Gilchrist Blue Springs State Park, Ellie Ray’s RV Resort, Ginnie Springs, Hart Springs and Otter Springs.
 Our crystal clear springs are inviting you to travel along the Santa Fe & historic Suwannee River.

 Diving more your style?
 Then visit Hart Springs or explore Ginnie Springs – world-renowned for cave diving.
 Come visit and enjoy our Southern Hospitality.

 Click on each map marker for more information on each location.

 This 1st-magnitude spring has a short run to the Suwannee River and features a boat dock right at the spring.
 Manatees often enter the spring run during cool weather at this 188-acre state park.

 – 3/4-mile nature trail

 – Picnic pavilions